 From Season 3 finale recap & ending explained: Monsters, murder & massive reveals

-MGM+If you were feeling frustrated at the lack of answers in From Season 3, you needn’t have worried – the finale, ‘Revelations: Chapter Two’, ties everything together in an impeccable way while still leaving plenty of mystery for Season 4.
+MGM+If you were feeling frustrated at the lack of answers in From Season 3, you needn’t have worried – as the finale title suggests, ‘Revelations: Chapter Two’ ties everything together in an incredible (and sinister) way while still leaving plenty of mysteries for Season 4 to solve.

 Episode 9 ended on a cliffhanger as Tabitha had visions of Miranda’s death, causing her to break down.
 It was a frustrating outcome given she was just inches away from Fatima’s cell, where she’s being held captive by Elgin.